Finance Your Rural Home with USDA Zero-Down

 However, there are

-restrictions on using a USDA loan for a second home.
+using a USDA loan for a second home.

 Are USDA Loans Only for Rural Areas?